laravel/nova-docs/4.0/resources/relationships.md

 ### MorphOneOfMany

-The `HasOne` relationship field can be transformed into an "has one of many" Eloquent relationship using the `ofMany` method.

 The `MorphOne` relationship field can be transformed into a "morph one of many" Eloquent relationship using the `ofMany` method.
 For example, let's assume a `Post` has a one-to-many polymorphic relationship with the `Comment` model.
 We may add the relationship to our `Post` Nova resource like so:

 ```php